 Direct marketing is about making direct contact with existing and potential customers to promote your products or services.
 Unlike media advertising, it enables you to target particular people with a personalised message.

 Direct marketing can be cost effective and extremely powerful at generating sales, so it is ideal for small businesses.

 Direct marketing uses a variety of different methods.
-Traditional methods include direct mail and leafleting but email marketing, telephone marketing and mobile and SMS marketing are widely used and provice a cost-effective way to reach your customers on a one-to-one basis.
+Traditional methods include direct mail and leafleting, but email marketing, telemarketing and mobile and SMS marketing are also widely used and provide a cost-effective way to reach your customers on a one-to-one basis.

 Why use direct marketing?

 Direct marketing allows you to generate a response from targeted customers.
 As a result, small businesses can focus their limited marketing resources where they are most likely to get results.

 A direct marketing campaign with a clear call to action can help you boost your sales to existing customers, increase customer loyalty, recapture old customers and generate new business.